Deer season questions and answers

 Contact a game warden.

-Can I drive off a trail on private land to retrieve a deer?
+Can I drive off-trail on private land to retrieve a deer?

 Can I transport someone else’s deer?